About the programme

 Why study abroad?

-Students at the Security Risk Management programme have the opportunity to replace elective elements with an academic internship corresponding to 15 or 30 ECTS.
+As part of your MSc in Security Risk Management, you can replace elective elements with an academic internship corresponding to 15 or 30 ECTS.

 Career opportunities